Links

 You can adjust your displayed metrics using the date range feature, represented by Last 7 days, the default range.
 This will control the time range of metrics that appear.
 Select the date range of the report by setting specific start and end dates, or by using one of the preset options.

 You can adjust your displayed metrics by aggregating your cost by category.
 Supported fields are Workspace, Provider, Billing Account, Service Item, as well as custom labels.
-The Cloud Costs Explorer dashboard supports single and multi-aggregation.
+The Cloud Cost Explorer dashboard supports single and multi-aggregation.
 See the table below for descriptions of each field.

 The ID of the billing account your cloud provider bill comes from. (ex: AWS Management/Payer Account ID, GCP Billing Account ID, Azure Billing Account ID)